toa-io/toa/documentation/contributing/development.md

 ## Unit of Work

-[TDD](https://en.wikipedia.org/wiki/Test-driven_development) is considered to be the way (but not guarantee) to create *non-broken software*.
-Minimal developer's unit of work is one iteration of TDD cycle.
+[TDD](https://en.wikipedia.org/wiki/Test-driven_development) is considered to be the way (but not guarantee) to produce a *non-broken software*.
+Developer's unit of work is one completed iteration of TDD cycle.

 Considering this project